dkackman/chia-repl/packages/chia-nft-minter/README.md

 ## Basic Usage

-You will need
+You will need:

 - Your own [nft.storage api key](https://nft.storage/docs/#get-an-api-token)
 - A valid chia node and its connection details

-The full workflow will
+The full workflow will:

 - Generate metadata for the NFT
 - Upload a file to [nft.storage](https://nft.storage) along with metadata